zw224nq/learngit/readme.txt

-Git is a good sys
+Git is a good idea
+git has a mutable index called stage